 Why do my eMTB brakes squeal after changing pads?

-How often should eMTB brake pads last?
+How long should eMTB brake pads last?